-Jay Z ordered to appear in court after ignoring SEC subpoenas
+Jay-Z ordered to appear in court after ignoring SEC subpoenas

-(CNN)A federal judge has ordered Shawn Carter, better known as Jay Z, to explain why he shouldn't have to testify in an SEC probe into Iconix, the company that now owns the Rocawear clothing brand he co-founded.
+(CNN)A federal judge has ordered Shawn Carter, better known as Jay-Z, to explain why he shouldn't have to testify in an SEC probe into Iconix, the company that now owns the Rocawear clothing brand he co-founded.

 Carter must appear in a Manhattan court room on May 8 to make his case, according to a court document made public Thursday.